 Wireless transport is a means for connecting mobile network sites (e.g. cellular base stations in various architectures) to the rest of the network.
 It carries information to and from the cellular base stations.
 It is used as high-speed connectivity to telecom sites, typically when fiber optics wireline connectivity is not available and for its backup, or where and when rapid deployment is required.
-According to recent market research, about 45% of global telecom sites are connected to the rest of the network via wireless transport.
+According to recent market research, about 45% of global telecom sites are connected to the rest of the network via wireless transport, and this portion is expected to grow in the coming years.

-Ceragon's innovative technology related to the transition from Wireless SDH to Wireless IP, and the further transition to compact multi-core all-outdoor wireless backhaul solutions, assisted in positioning Ceragon as a leader in the global wireless transport market, and we expect that it would have potentially positioned us to benefit from new wireless generation transitions such as the current 5G evolution.
+Ceragon's innovative technology of compact multi-core all-outdoor and Split-Mount wireless backhaul solutions, assisted in positioning Ceragon as a leader in the global wireless transport market, and we expect that it would have potentially positioned us to benefit from new wireless generation transitions such as the current 5G evolution.

 In preparation for the transition from 4G to 5G technologies, we have begun planning the roll-out of new 5G-supporting products.
 In 2019, we introduced the market-first "disaggregated wireless transport" architecture, which allows operators to significantly simplify 5G network deployment and maintenance, as well as reduce of capital and operating expenses.
-Currently, we are investing in a new chipset which incorporates multi-cores in a chipset to be incorporated in products expected to be introduced in 2024.
+Currently, we are investing in a new chipset which incorporates multi-cores in a chipset to be incorporated in products expected to be launched in 2024.